ericmasiello/soundcloud-shortcode/readme.txt

 == Installation ==

-1. Upload `plugin_name` to your plug-in directory or install it from the Wordpress Plug-in Repository
+1. Upload `soundcloud-shortcode` to your plug-in directory or install it from the Wordpress Plug-in Repository
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==